Tab-e-n/blue-runner/update_notes.md

 ### NEW ADDITIONS

+ - New__ bucket tool__!
+You can access it by pressing the edit mode key while placing down tiles, and with a single left click it will allow you to fill in any holes you may have in the ground.
  - Added new shortcuts to temporarely hide layers.
  - In the edit layers panel, there is now a new option:__ Unicolor__!
 Turning this on will make every layer only one color.
- - Added a new object:__ Boosters__!
+ - Added a new objects:
+    - __ Boosters__!
 The act similarly to mushrooms, but just with different theming.
- - Added a new object:__ Platforms__!
+    - __ Platforms__!
 The moving platforms are real!
+    - __ External Images__!
+It's the lite version of mods!
+    - __ Invisible Ground__! :)
  - You can now change the font of HoverText.
  - New text interpreter or something!
 	 - When typing text into HoverText, you can type some commands